FDA seems poised to approve a new drug for ALS, but does it work?

 "This committee, it was clear that they were being asked to make a decision taking into account the available treatments and the needs of the ALS community," he says.

-The committee also received some additional data on patients in the Amylix study, and data from a study of Alzheimer's patients who took AMX0035.
+The committee also received some additional data on patients in the Amylyx study, and data from a study of Alzheimer's patients who took AMX0035.

 When the committee held its second public meeting on the drug, they were offered guidance from Dr. Billy Dunn, who directs the FDA's Office of Neuroscience.
 He urged them to consider the plight of patients with ALS, and suggested his agency was open to approving the drug.